HuntingForStupid/HuntingForStupid.GitHub.io/README.md

-# icanhaspii-CTF CheatSheet ## These are my CTF Hacks!
+# BugForge-CTF CheatSheet ## These are my CTF Hacks!
 I hope you enjoy!
 [Details

 Details